NaClSSS/NVB/documents/manual.md

 trigger{idx}.on('click', e => {{
     d3.json('trigger/{idx}').then(r => {{
         // Component I: Draw the elements.
-        //r: a list of dicts, each dict store the attributes of one element. g{self.idx}.selectAll('xxx')
+        //r: a list of dicts, each dict stores the attributes of one element. g{self.idx}.selectAll('xxx')
             .data(r).enter().append('xxx')
             .attr('a', d => d.a)